zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

 It is this word that is besieged without.

 [APZ 10.4] (#apz10 .4) {#apz10 .4 .ref .apz} "knows poignant”,
-Heterogeneous bodies know the karma is heterogeneous.
-Heterogeneous vachi karma is heterogeneous ManaH knows karma is heterogeneous.
+Heterogeneous bodies know the kamma is heterogeneous.
+Heterogeneous vachi kamma is heterogeneous ManaH knows kamma is heterogeneous.
 It is known that the heterogeneous primis is heterogeneous. heterogeneous Pulinaha is vicious, and heterogeneous Kama knows myth is heterogeneous.
 Heterogeneous mucosa is heterogeneous, and heterogeneous is known to be vicious.
 Heterogeneous Pharogeneous Know the word is heterogeneous.
 Heterogeneous blank words are known to be heterogeneous. heterogeneous